MayKoder/Space-Partitioning/docs/index.md

 **_TODO 1.1: Create tree variables:_**

-Not a big deal, you can create them at any module you want but i recomend to doit on the module that manages the entities.
+Not a big deal, you can create them at any module you want, but I recommend to do it on the module that manages the entities.

 Variable declaration: